Linear Convergence in Federated Learning: Tackling Client Heterogeneity and Sparse Gradients: Introduction

-In \cite{scaffold}, the authors introduce \texttt{SCAFFOLD}, where the clients maintain control variates to achieve variance-reduction, and improve upon the convergence guarantees of \texttt{FedAvg}.
-While we consider a deterministic scenario, \cite{scaffold} focuses on stochastic optimization, for which, even in a single-worker non-federated setting, one cannot in general hope for linear convergence;\footnote{A notable exception is the class of strongly convex, smooth \textit{finite sum} stochastic optimization problems for which one can in fact establish linear convergence rates using variance reduction techniques such as SAG \cite{SAG}, SAGA \cite{SAGA}, and SVRG \cite{SVRG}.} thus, the speed-accuracy trade-off is not a point of discussion in \cite{scaffold}.
-Importantly, we provide matching upper and lower bounds on the convergence rate of our algorithm that highlight the trade-offs associated with infrequent communication; in contrast, \cite{scaffold} only provides upper-bounds for \texttt{SCAFFOLD}.\footnote{\cite{woodworth1} and \cite{scaffold} provide lower bounds on the performance of \texttt{FedAvg} for the homogeneous and the heterogeneous setting, respectively.
-However, these bounds do not apply to our algorithm.} Closest to our work is \cite{fedsplit}, where the the authors focus on a deterministic setting like us, and introduce \texttt{FedSplit} - an algorithmic framework that builds on operator-splitting techniques and guarantees linear convergence, but only to a neighborhood of the global minimum.
-In contrast, our approach guarantees \textit{exact} convergence to the global minimum. \textit{Finally, a major distinction that sets our work apart from all the papers above is that none of them consider the effect of systems heterogeneity or compression, both of which are key considerations in a federated learning setting.
-Addressing these challenges require new analysis techniques that we develop in this paper.}
+To improve upon the convergence guarantees of \texttt{FedAvg}, the authors in \cite{scaffold} introduce \texttt{SCAFFOLD}, where the clients maintain control variates to achieve variance-reduction.
+In \cite{scaffold}, the focus is on a general stochastic oracle model, for which, even in a single-worker non-federated setting, one cannot in general hope for linear convergence;\footnote{A notable exception is the class of strongly convex, smooth \textit{finite sum} stochastic optimization problems for which one can in fact establish linear convergence rates using variance reduction techniques such as SAG \cite{SAG}, SAGA \cite{SAGA}, and SVRG \cite{SVRG}.} thus, the speed-accuracy trade-off is not a point of discussion in \cite{scaffold}.
+Among other differences, \texttt{FedLin} enjoys a desirable fixed-point property that \texttt{SCAFFOLD} does not, in general; we discuss this in detail in Section \ref{sec:algo}.
+In \cite{fedsplit}, the authors focus on a deterministic setting and introduce \texttt{FedSplit} - an algorithmic framework that builds on operator-splitting techniques and guarantees linear convergence, but only to a neighborhood of the global minimum.
+In contrast, our approach guarantees \textit{exact} convergence to the global minimum in the deterministic setting.
+Finally, we note that in a concurrent work \cite{gorbunov}, the authors develop a linearly converging algorithm called \texttt{S-Local-SVRG} for the setting where the objective function of each client can be expressed as a finite sum.

+Unlike our work, none of the papers \cite{scaffold}, \cite{fedsplit}, and \cite{gorbunov} consider systems heterogeneity or compression/sparsification.
+Moreover, while we provide a lower bound analysis for \texttt{FedLin} that highlights the effects of local steps and intermittent communication, the aforementioned works only provide upper bounds for their respective algorithms.\footnote{In \cite{woodworth1} and \cite{scaffold}, the authors provide lower bounds on the performance of \texttt{FedAvg} for the homogeneous and the heterogeneous setting, respectively.
+However, these bounds do not apply to our algorithm.}

 \item \textbf{Straggler-Tolerant Distributed Learning:} The topic of designing straggler-robust distributed learning/optimization algorithms has received considerable recent interest, both for the master-worker type architecture \cite{dutta,adacomm,SGC,ferdinand}, and also for peer-to-peer networks \cite{reisizadeh}.
 These works differ from our current setting since they either study the homogeneous case where all client objectives are identical \cite{dutta,adacomm}, or do not consider the effect of local steps \cite{dutta,adacomm,SGC,ferdinand,reisizadeh} - a key feature of federated learning algorithms.
 In terms of methodology, a popular technique for straggler mitigation exploits \textit{redundancy}: the server carefully replicates the data a priori and then sends it out to the workers/clients for processing \cite{lee2017speeding, ferdinand,SGC}.
 However, this strategy is no longer applicable in a federated setting since the server cannot access client data.